 Server data from the Official MCP Registry

-Cities: Skylines II wiki, Encyclopedia, and mod workflow tools.
+Cities: Skylines II wiki, encyclopedia, and mod workflow tools for AI agents.

-Cities: Skylines II wiki, Encyclopedia, and mod workflow tools.
+Cities: Skylines II wiki, encyclopedia, and mod workflow tools for AI agents.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.